FuelLabs/sway-libs/libs/token/README.md

 # Overview

-The Token library provides basic function implementations of the [SRC-20; Token Standard](https://github.com/FuelLabs/sway-standards/tree/master/standards/src_20) and the [SRC-3; Mint and Burn Standard](https://github.com/FuelLabs/sway-standards/tree/master/standards/src_3).
+The Token library provides basic helper functions for the [SRC-20; Token Standard](https://github.com/FuelLabs/sway-standards/tree/master/standards/src_20), [SRC-3; Mint and Burn Standard](https://github.com/FuelLabs/sway-standards/tree/master/standards/src_3), and the [SRC-7; Arbitrary Asset Metadata Standard](https://github.com/FuelLabs/sway-standards/tree/master/standards/src_7).
 It is intended to make develpment of Native Assets using Sway quick and easy while following the standard's specifications.

 For more information please see the [specification](./SPECIFICATION.md).